patternfly/patternfly-elements/elements/pfe-content-set/README.md

     - Accordion: On the heading, there is a caret pointing to the right, on the left edge.
 When expanded, a border appears around the whole content set and the caret points downward.
     - Tabs: A border appears which includes the active tab and excludes the inactive tabs.
 There is a colored indicator on the active tab, and a monochromatic indicator on the inactive tabs.
 - `pfe-variant="wind"`
+    - Accordion: No effect.
     - Tabs: Borders are removed, only an accent colored indicator appears under the active heading.
 - `pfe-variant="earth"`
+    - Accordion: No effect.
     - Tabs: Headings are encased in a block.
 The active heading has an accent colored border on one side.
 - `vertical`
     - Accordion: No effect.